 International institutions dedicated to the cause of ADR.

-There are several institutions which provide worldwide ADR services to the subjects of international law.
-These are the ones with greater popularity and the greater number of cases.
+There are several institutions that provide worldwide ADR services to the subjects of international law.
+These are the ones with greater popularity and a greater number of cases.

 Permanent Court of Arbitration: